 Reaction & Thoughts:

-The Crooked Way, written by written by Richard H. Landau, directed by Robert Florey (Tarzan and the Mermaids and The Beast with Five Fingers), is a rather sad tale of war hero who can’t escape his violent and cruel past.
+The Crooked Way, written by written by Richard H. Landau, directed by Robert Florey (The Beast with Five Fingers), is a rather sad tale of war hero who can’t escape his violent and cruel past.
 It’s a B-movie submerged in post-war anxieties.
 The film does a good job of capturing the malaise of the late ’40s.
 It also deals with a number of issues that are still relevant today, specifically the problems many veterans face as they try to readjust to civilian life.

 I don’t want to take anything away from Payne — he’s great in a difficult role — but the real star of the film is cameraman John Alton (The Big Combo and T-Men).
 It’s one of the most striking-looking noirs I’ve ever seen.
 The use of shadows & lights is superb.
 It’s like watching a collage of Rembrandt’s paintings.